 Fibres of 100 mm length are shall be taken at random from the middle regions (leaving aside the rooty bottom and under-retted crop ends) of several reeds, covering the full range of the sample.
 The fibre portion is cleaned to free it from barky, specky and knotty spots, hard gummy fibres and dust.
 Combing is not recommended for jute fibre.
 After cleaning, the fibres are cut to a length of 5 cm and bundle shall be weighed with electronic weighing balance having an accuracy of ± 5 mg.
 The weight of the fibre shall not be more than 3.0 g.

-E-5 Bundle Insertion in Fibre Plug Cell.
+E-5 Bundle Insertion in Fibre Plug Cell

 The weighed bundle shall be placed diagonally on a piece of paper, wrap tightly and insert into the cylindrical plug cell.
 The paper shall be taken out by pushing the bundle in plug cell leaving the fibre end flush with the cell ends.
 Then, plug cell shall be fitted to fibre plug.